The manager’s manual for digital work

 From a distance, remote work sounds like a professional Shangri-La: shorter commutes (or no commute at all), added flexibility, even higher productivity.

 But if you’re new to telecommuting, or transitioning to it temporarily, there’s going to be a learning curve.
-This is particularly true for managers, who might find a lack of visibility to their reports disorientating.
-All the while, the absence of face-to-face interactions – along with the natural rhythm and structure of office life – can be isolating for employees.
+This is particularly true for managers, who might find a lack of visibility to their reports disorienting.
+All the while, the absence of face-to-face interactions—along with the natural rhythm and structure of office life—can be isolating for employees.

 1. Create opportunities for connection

-The lack of colleagues asking, ‘Hey, want to get a coffee?’ or the silence of your own home can be bewildering for those not accustomed to working remotely.
+The lack of coworkers asking, “Hey, want to grab a coffee?” or the silence of your own home, can be bewildering for those not accustomed to working remotely.
 Here are a few tactics to help your team feel integrated from afar:

 - Start a